scottjason/testing-with-angular/README.md

 ### ~ WIP ~

 ## Description
-An angular todo app with auth and testing via mocha, jasmine and phantomjs.
+An angular todo app with auth and testing via Karma, Jasmine and PhantomJS.

 ## Installation